shellmonk/software-architecture-talk/talk.md

 ![Dilbert](/assets/dilbert.gif)

-Note: Software is just a code, but not really.
+Note: Architecture is human activity.
+Software is just a code, but not really.
 Seeing the bigger picture.
 Understanding internal and external stakeholder's needs

 ---
 ### System Design vs Software Architecture